Custom-sized to your water test · Free estimates & diagnostics · 2-yr warranty · 32 Yrs Plumbing Experience · (480) 228-8282

 Will I see mineral spots on glassware with salt-free?

 Yes, somewhat.
 The SP3 prevents scale damage to your pipes and appliances but doesn't remove the calcium and magnesium minerals — they're still in the water when it dries on glass.
 The spots are usually lighter than untreated hard water but still visible.
 If spot-free glassware is a priority, a salt-based softener is the better choice.
-For health-conscious homeowners who want their drinking water to keep its mineral content, the SP3 is the answer.
+For health-conscious homeowners who want their drinking water to keep its mineral content, the salt-free conditioner is the answer.

 How long does installation take?